At Rio Tinto, we produce materials essential to human progress.

 Safety is our top priority because, simply put, we care for the people we work with.
-We therefore have standards, processes and tools embedded across our business to protect the health and safety of our people, our environment and our communities.
+We therefore have robust standards, processes and tools embedded across our business to protect the health and safety of our people, our environment and our communities.

 Maintaining and enhancing our profitability is also critical because only a profitable business can create sustained, long-term value not only to shareholders but also to communities, governments and employees.

 Activities that fulfil our obligations to other parts of our business also reside here: our commitment to the rights and wellbeing of our employees, the ethics and integrity of our business and supply chain and respect for the environment, for example.
 As does transparency: because we believe access to information about our business is critical to building trust with our stakeholders, we regularly disclose relevant information on how we conduct our business and other aspects of our sustainability performance.

-The second pillar builds on the first, and focuses on the success of our communities, including our contribution to the resources available to their governments: collaborating to enable long-term benefits where we operate.
+Building on the first pillar, the second focuses on the success of our communities and our contribution to governments and partners, including Indigenous groups: collaborating to enable long-term benefits where we operate.

 Actively supporting global initiatives like the Extractive Industries Transparency Initiative is also part of this effort: ensuring that the money we pay, via taxes and royalties, to governments is disclosed transparently is critical to ensuring that it is used for development and other community needs.
 We are looking at how we can better leverage financial tools, including those of social impact investors – again, for the benefit of our communities – and also looking at how we can increase the positive impact of our own community investments.